konomi-n/Porfolio/README.md

 > pronounced _"koh-noh-me"_; she/her/hers <br>
 > I am originally from Riverside, CA, now living in Pittsburgh, PA pursuing a degree in <br>
 > product development (MIIPS).
 My undergraduate degree is in bioengineering but my <br>
-> longest work experience is in tax accounting - I know, random.
-I enjoy cooking with new <br>
+> longest work experience is in tax accounting - I know, random...
+I enjoy cooking with <br>
-> ingredients/spices and trying cultural dishes from around the world. <br>
+> new ingredients/spices and trying cultural dishes from around the world. <br>

 ###### What I hope to learn
 > I have difficultly condensing large amounts of information into succint presentations - <br>